MediaComem/express-jwt-policies/README.md

   ```

 * `authenticationRequired` (boolean) - If true, successful authentication is
   always required.
-This option is not set by default.
-Successful authentication
+Otherwise, an unauthenticated request will not cause an
-  is required by default when calling the `authenticate` function alone, but
+  error.
+It is true by default.
+It can be set here at the module level, or
-  not the `authorize` function (see [Authorization options][authorization-options]).
+  overridden at every authentication or authorization call.

 ### Authentication options